FULL NAME AND LOCATION OF UNIVERSITY

 First day of class and last day of final exams: August 24 - December 11

 First day of class and last day of final exams: January 19 - May 12

 IF THERE IS A BREAK BETWEEN THE ACADEMIC COURSE CALENDAR AND EXAMS, CAN ARRANGEMENTS BE MADE SO THE STUDENT MAY TAKE EXAMS EARLY?

 Exams starts just after the last day of classes.

 ORIENTATION SESSION(S) FOR INCOMING STUDENTS.
 ARE THEY MANDATORY?
 DATES AND COSTS?

-After arrival, exchange students have to attend the Welcome Meeting sponsored by the SAO and International Student Resource Fair Student Orientation sponsored by the International Office at Texas State.
+After arrival, exchange students have to attend the Welcome Meeting sponsored by the Education Abroad Office and International Student Resource Fair Student Orientation sponsored by the International Student and Scholar Services (ISSS) at Texas State.

-Spring 2018: Early January (Usually one week before school starts).
-This information will be posted on the SAO website and students will be notified by email as well.
+Spring: Early January (Usually one week before school starts).
+Students will be notified via email.

 TOTAL COST ESTIMATE PER MONTH (US$)